-Dwellings must comply with the Boundary Setback requirements below, and must not deviate from these requirements unless specifically provided for on the approved plan of development provided by the developer.
+Dwellings must comply with the Boundary Setback requirements below and outlined in Appendix 1 - "Stage 11 and 12 Setback Plan and Development Requirements 30105-BLE 15 rev Q sheet 1 of 2 and 2 of 2".
+Setbacks must not deviate from these requirements unless specifically approved by Council and the developer.